Ahi Tuna Tartare

 - Dice ahi tuna steak and avocados into 1 – 2 cm pieces.
 Mix.

 - In a bowl, pour the soy sauce alternative mixture to the bottom.
 Place your cookie cutter in the center and pack with the tuna avocado mixture.
-Not too loosely and not too tightly, enough for it to keep its shape.
+Not too loose and not too tightly, enough for it to keep its shape.
 Carefully remove the cookie cutter but holding the tuna mixture in place.

 - Garnish with a wedge of lime or lemon and organic microgreens if using.